 What About Income Tax Basis?

 - But, the “stepped-up” basis rule (to the date-of-death value) doesn’t apply to property that is income in respect of a decedent (IRD) under §691.
 R.C. §1014(c).
-An item is IRD something that decedent was entitled to as gross income but wasn’t’ included in income due to death in accordance with the decedent’s method of accounting.
+An item is IRD if it is something that the decedent was entitled to as gross income but wasn’t included in income due to death in accordance with the decedent’s method of accounting.
 See Treas.
 Reg. §1.691(a)-1(b).
-Farmers and ranchers have some common occurrences of IRD such as…
+Farmers and ranchers have some common occurrences of IRD such as:

 - Deferred gain to be reported from installment sales and deferred sales of crops and livestock;